 How to apply for your first Irish passport as an adult

-This document explains how to apply for your first Irish passport, if you are over 18.
+This page explains how to apply for your first Irish passport if you are over 18.

 If your previous passport was issued when you were a child and has not yet expired (or has only recently expired), your application is considered a renewal application and not a first-time application.

 The Passport Service strongly recommends that you apply for your passport at least 8 weeks before your travel date.
 The latest turnaround times are available on the Passport Service's website.
 Applying online is the quickest way to get a new passport.

 You can apply for your first Irish passport:

 - In person, through the Passport Office’s counter service or at an Irish embassy or consulate if you are living abroad